Foraging: Learning

 Learning is defined as an adaptive change or modification of a behavior based on a previous experience.
 Since an animal's environment is constantly changing, the ability to adjust foraging behavior is essential for maximization of fitness.
 Studies in social insects have shown that there is a significant correlation between learning and foraging performance.

 In nonhuman primates, young individuals learn foraging behavior from their peers and elders by watching other group members forage and by copying their behavior.
 Observing and learning from other members of the group ensure that the younger members of the group learn what is safe to eat and become proficient foragers.

 One measure of learning is 'foraging innovation'—an animal consuming new food, or using a new foraging technique in response to their dynamic living environment.
 Foraging innovation is considered learning because it involves behavioral plasticity on the animal's part.
 The animal recognizes the need to come up with a new foraging strategy and introduce something it has never used before to maximize his or her fitness (survival).
 Forebrain size has been associated with learning behavior.
 Animals with larger brain sizes are expected to learn better.
-A higher ability to innovate has been linked to larger forebrain sizes in North American and British Isle birds according to Lefebvre et al. (1997).
+A higher ability to innovate has been linked to larger forebrain sizes in North American and British Isle birds.
 In this study, bird orders that contained individuals with larger forebrain sizes displayed a higher amount of foraging innovation.
 Examples of innovations recorded in birds include following tractors and eating frogs or other insects killed by it and using swaying trees to catch their prey.

 Another measure of learning is spatio-temporal learning (also called time-place learning), which refers to an individual's ability to associate the time of an event with the place of that event.
 This type of learning has been documented in the foraging behaviors of individuals of the stingless bee species Trigona fulviventris.
 Studies showed that T. fulviventris individuals learned the locations and times of feeding events, and arrived to those locations up to 30 minutes before the feeding event in anticipation of the food reward.